sidhusmart/WACAO/README.md

 - Improve chat summarization
 - Add additional use cases for sharing photos across multiple groups and generating some cool chat statistics
 - Maybe create a web version that can be used by non-technical users (no clue on how to do this)
+- Please do provide your ideas and suggestions or if you would like to collaborate further on any features

 ` The idea of WACAO is only to serve as a chat assistant and help with personal workflows on Whatsapp.
 Please do not use this to create any kind of Spam bots! `